 In 2009-2010 BBP served Head Start and school-age children throughout the academic year.
 The number of children served grew from 80 at the start of the year to a high of 253.

-In 2013-2014, BBP has served well over 300 children, topping out at 379 for the school year.
+In 2013-2014, BBP served well over 300 children, topping out at 379 for the school year.
 Given the deep need in the community as well as the generous support shown by local donors and volunteers, the BBP Advisory Board is a year-round mission.
-Summer program numbers were at 110 for the 2013 summer, and we are expecting similar numbers or greater for the enrollment in this summer program.
+Summer program numbers were at 110 for the 2013 summer.

-Our efforts at BBP are joined to the compassionate work of the Brookings Food Pantry, the Harvest Table, Feeding Brookings, the Family Back 2 School Project, and other community-wide ventures as together we seek to respond to individuals and families who are struggling financially.
+Our efforts at BBP compliment the compassionate work of the Brookings Food Pantry, the Harvest Table, Feeding Brookings, the Family Back 2 School Project, and other community-wide ventures as together we seek to respond to individuals and families who are struggling financially.
 Each project, in its own unique way, is feeding hope.

 All it takes is somebody who cares....

 "At least 13 million poor kids face much longer odds than the rest of us, simply because they’re born poor.

 As families, we love our children; but as a nation, all too often, we neglect them.